 - 1. To change the limiter preset, Press [Shift] + [Master FX] to open the Master FX menu options. - 2.
 Turn (Screen) to scroll the menu and to highlight the 'Limiter' option. - 3.
 Press (Screen) to open the limiter preset options list. - 4.
 Turn (Screen) to scroll the preset options.
 Highlight one of the 'Sidechain Track X' options.
-The Track X must be a Play+ track that will be used as the sidechain audio source.
+The Track X must be a Play track that will be used as the sidechain audio source.
 Typically a beat orientated sound works well to rhythmically duck the limiter audio level. - 5.
 Press (Screen) to select.
 The selected preset is displayed in the limiter display in brackets after the limiter title. - 6.
 Press [Back] to exit the Master FX menu. - Playing the limiter source track will now be applied to drive gain reduction in sync with the musical rhythm of the source track.
 Turn to adjust the (Limiter) parameter to apply the amount of sidechain ducking.

-Play+ also has a set of comprehensive MIDI features.
+Play also has a set of comprehensive MIDI features.
 MIDI is the protocol which allows devices to communicate together, for example where one device controls sequencing to send to another synth.
 MIDI is a classic technology but remains an important feature in most modern audio devices.
 Most of the processes and instructions described earlier for audio also apply to MIDI sequencing.
-MIDI mode integrated with the Synth options.
-So the [Audio/MIDI] button can switch between working with 8 audio sample tracks or working with 8 MIDI / Synth tracks.
-Play+ therefore can control external gear from its sequencer and external gear can also be set up to control Play+.
+Play therefore can control external gear from its sequencer and external gear can also be set up to control Play.
 A few fundamental things should be considered when working with MIDI.
 The clock in a multi gear setup will control timing between devices.
 As such only one main clock should be declared.
 Also the transport of which device will stop and start the sequencing.
 These of course are design choices taken when organising a collection of equipment to work together with MIDI and should be considered at the outset.
-MIDI in Play+ can be set up through the USB connection or the MIDI interface which uses supplied Type B MIDI adapter cables to convert the 3.5mm connection to standard 5-Pin DIN style MIDI connections.
-MIDI expands the landscape of sound design when using Play+ in a setup.
-The MIDI Fill functions and piano roll expand the options when working with MIDI even further.
-Play+ has built in configuration for direct integration to Polyend Tracker but also connection with many other MIDI synths, instruments, sequencers and effects is possible.
+MIDI in Play can be set up through the USB connection or the MIDI interface which uses a Type B MIDI adapter cable to convert the 3.5mm connection to standard 5-Pin DIN style MIDI connections.
+MIDI expands the landscape of sound design when using Play in a setup.
+The MIDI Fill functions and piano roll expand the options when working with MIDI.
+Play has built in configuration for direct integration to Polyend Tracker but also connection with many other MIDI synths, instruments, sequencers and effects is possible.

-10.1 MIDI Terms.
+10.1 MIDI Terms

 To clarify some of the generic terminology and technology around MIDI, a summary of key definitions is provided.
-Play+ uses a Type B, TRS to MIDI Adapter.
+Play uses a Type B, TRS to MIDI Adapter.
 Also MIDI over USB is possible.

 The term 'primary lead' will refer, in this guide to a device that has the main control responsibility.
 For example controls the clock and transport and is the central lead.
-A device which will be controlled by, and follows the primary lead device and which will be subservient by responding to the main control messages will be called a 'secondary follower'.
+A device which will be controlled by, and follow the primary lead device and which will be subservient by responding to the main control messages will be called a 'secondary follower'.

-10.2 Basic MIDI concepts for Play+.
+10.2 Basic MIDI concepts for Play.